Delta Asia Financial Group: North Korea and the Six-party talks

 The bank has been accused of engaging in money laundering and distribution of superdollars for the government of North Korea.
 In September 2005, the impending imposition of sanctions by the United States was announced, which triggered a massive bank run.
 As a result, the Macau Government invoked a banking law to replace the bank's board by government appointees.
 As a result of this, several North Korean companies in Macau which had accounts with the bank, including Zokwang Trading, had their accounts frozen.
 However, the United States agreed to resolve the issue of frozen Banco Delta Asia bank accounts, if North Korea disarms its atomic arsenal.

 An audit by Ernst & Young commissioned by the Macau government found no evidence that the bank had facilitated money laundering.

 On March 14, 2007, the U.S. Treasury Department ordered all U.S. banks and companies to sever ties with Banco Delta Asia, following an 18-month investigation.
 U.S. Treasury Under-Secretary Stuart Levey stated that the investigation confirmed the bank's "willingness to turn a blind eye to illicit activity, notably by its North Korean-related client".
 A mini-bank run ensued, although only 10% of the bank's cash reserves were drawn out.

 In September 2007, the Monetary Authority of Macau ended its intervention and the bank was returned to management by owner Stanley Au.
 No criminal charges were ever filed in Macau.
 The bank remains blacklisted by the U.S. Treasury Department and is not authorized to conduct transactions in U.S. dollars.

-Sanctions Uplift
+Lifting of the sanctions

-On August 11, 2020, the US Financial Crimes Enforcement Network (FinCEN) made an announcement on the formal uplift of the sanctions against Banco Delta Asia without further litigation, or any admission of liability by any party, and Banco Delta Asia can resume its US dollar business.
+On August 11, 2020, the U.S. Treasury Department announced that it had decided to revoke its sanctions and restrictions against Banco Delta Asia.
+The sanctions were lifted without further litigation, or any admission of liability by any party, and Banco Delta Asia was left free to resume its US dollar business.